aidmax/terraform-gcp-k8s/README.md

 ![under construction]( underconstruction.png )

-This guide provides steps on how to setup a k8s cluster on Google Cloud Platform using Terraform, Packer and Ansible.
+This guide provides steps on how to setup a [Kubernetes](https://kubernetes.io) cluster on Google Cloud Platform using Terraform, Packer and Ansible.
 It does not utilize Google Kubernetes Engine (GKE) and rely explicitly on Google Cloud compute instances.

 ### Overview
 The overall process looks as follows:
-1. Add your ssh public key to project level metadata, which allows your to connect and have sudo privileges on any project instance.
+1. Add your ssh public key to a project level metadata, which allows your to connect and have sudo privileges on any instance within the project.
-2. Create a custom image with pre-installed docker and kubernetes packages based on Centos7 built-in Google Cloud compute image
+2. Create a custom image with pre-installed Docker and Kubernetes packages based on Centos-7 built-in Google Cloud compute image.
-3. Spin up a kubernetes cluster in single master mode with 2 worker nodes.
+3. Spin up a Kubernetes cluster in single master mode with 2 worker nodes.

 ### Prerequisites

 #### Infra
 * Google Cloud Project has to be created with billing enabled.
   [Free tier](https://cloud.google.com/free/) account would be enough for spinning up the cluster in this guide.
 * Google API service account with admin access to Cloud Compute Engine, see [this guide](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) on how do that.
   API account credentials JSON file must be downloaded and placed on your workstation.
 * Ssh key pair should be generated

 #### Software